Gourieff/comfyui-reactor-node/README.md

 ### Main Node Inputs

 - `input_image` - is an image to be processed (target image, analog of "target image" in the SD WebUI extension);
-  - Supported Nodes: "Load Image", "Load Video" or any other nodes providng images as an output;
+  - Supported Nodes: "Load Image", "Load Video" or any other nodes providing images as an output;
 - `source_image` - is an image with a face or faces to swap in the `input_image` (source image, analog of "source image" in the SD WebUI extension);
   - Supported Nodes: "Load Image";
 - `face_model` - is the input for the "Load Face Model" Node or another ReActor node to provide a face model file (face embedding) you created earlier via the "Save Face Model" Node;